mauzeh/hangman-api/README.md

 # SIM Hangman API #

-In this assignment we ask you to implement a minimal version of a hangman API using the following resources below:
+This repository contains a minimal implementation of a hangman API using the following resources below:

 ## Resources ##